How To Care For Baby Hair: Natural Baby Shampoo Explained

 Different products are made for conditions that your baby may have to contend with, but overall the rule is “less is more”.
 The less you fuss with your baby’s scalp and hair, the healthier it will be.
 Overdoing anything with baby hair care products is usually a bad idea.

 Many companies will try to sell you everything but the kitchen sink, claiming it’s essential.
 It isn’t, usually.
-Unless there is a specific condition which requires the use of special hair care products, you can use a run-of-the-mill baby shampoo or alternatively use an all-natural one.
+Unless there is a specific condition that requires the use of special hair care products, you can use a run-of-the-mill baby shampoo or alternatively use a natural one.
 Ultimately, we’re talking about a tiny human, and its scalp and hair have ways of regulating its own health, on top of whatever you’re using.

 “Cradle cap“ is a natural and common inflammatory condition.
 It affects a significant number of babies, usually within the first few months of their lives.
 It is the infantile version of the common skin condition known as seborrhoeic dermatitis.
 This affects a high percentage of the adult population at some point in life.
 Cradle cap usually manifests as scaly or dry areas specifically on the baby’s scalp, while ordinary seborrhoeic dermatitis affects other areas too.